Hallur20/GutenbergDatabaseExamProject/README.md

 ])
 ```

-<h3>3-Given an author name 'Various' your application lists all books written by that author and plots all cities mentioned in any of the books.</h3>
+<h3>3.
+Given an author name 'Various' your application lists all books written by that author and plots all cities mentioned in any of the books.</h3>

 ```mongo
 db.authors.aggregate([